Midwest-Dev-Co/next-js-base---template/README.md

 ## Information

+### Update ENV

+1. Add `NEXT_PUBLIC_VERCEL_URL` to the `.env` file by running `vercel env add NEXT_PUBLIC_BASE_URL`.
+This should be the URL of the deployed site for production.
+2. Add `NEXT_PUBLIC_CONTACT_EMAIL` to the `.env` file by running `vercel env add NEXT_PUBLIC_CONTACT_EMAIL`.
+This should be the email address that will be used for receiving contact forms (client's personal email address).
+3. Add `SENDGRID_EMAIL` to the `.env` file by running `vercel env add SENDGRID_EMAIL`.
+This should be the email address that will be used for sending emails.
+4. Add `SENDGRID_API_KEY` to the `.env` file by running `vercel env add SENDGRID_API_KEY`.
+This should be the API key for the SendGrid account.

+### Update Project

-1. Search for `TODO` in the project to find areas that need to be updated.
+4. Search for `TODO` in the project to find areas that need to be updated.
-2. Search for `TSKCOMPANY` in the project to find areas that need to be updated.
+5. Search for `TSKCOMPANY` in the project to find areas that need to be updated.
-3. Search for `TSKCOLOR` in the project to find areas that need to be updated.
+6. Search for `TSKCOLOR` in the project to find areas that need to be updated.
-4. Search for `TSKEMAIL` in the project to find areas that need to be updated.
-5. Search for `TSKDOMAIN` in the project to find areas that need to be updated.
-6. Search for `TSKSLOGAN` in the project to find areas that need to be updated.
+7. Search for `TSKSLOGAN` in the project to find areas that need to be updated.
-7. Search for `TSKDESCRIPTION` in the project to find areas that need to be updated.
+8. Search for `TSKDESCRIPTION` in the project to find areas that need to be updated.
-8. Search for `TSKADDRESSLINE1`, etc. in the project to find areas that need to be updated.
+9. Search for `TSKADDRESSLINE1`, etc. in the project to find areas that need to be updated.
-9. Update the [manifest.json](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/manifest) file with the correct information.
+10. Update the [manifest.json](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/manifest) file with the correct information.
-10. Update the [robots.ts](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/robots) file with the correct information.
+11. Update the [robots.ts](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/robots) file with the correct information.
-11. Update the [sitemap.ts](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/sitemap#sitemap-files-xml) file with the correct information.
+12. Update the [sitemap.ts](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/sitemap#sitemap-files-xml) file with the correct information.

 ## Optimization